 The president also highlighted his efforts at fiscal discipline, noting that recent Treasury Department figures show the U.S. government cut its deficit in half in fiscal 2013, to its lowest level since 2008.

 Congressional Democrats and Republicans have less than three months to reach a deal on a new budget.
 The deadline to raise the U.S. borrowing limit comes just a few weeks after that.

 The deadlines were set under last month's deal that ended a 16-day partial government shutdown caused by Republican objections to the president's signature health care law.

 Obamacare, as the law is known, was the topic of the weekly Republican address.
-Senator Dan Coats from the midwestern state of Indiana slammed the health care website, which has experienced a number of problems since it was unveiled last month.
+Senator Dan Coats slammed the health care website, which has experienced a number of problems since it was unveiled last month.

-Coats said the troubled rollout of Obamacare was "just the tip of the iceberg," and warned if the problem was not solved, "Americans will be stuck on board this Titanic."
+Coats said the troubled rollout of Obamacare is "just the tip of the iceberg," and warned if the problem is not solved, "Americans will be stuck on board this Titanic."
 The senator has proposed a one-year delay in the parts of Obamacare that require all uninsured Americans to sign up for health insurance or face a financial penalty.